-- 12. Before making its recommendation, Council took into consideration the following precedent cases.
-While Council is not bound by precedent and each matter is decided on its own facts and merits, Council found that these decisions were instructive in terms of providing a range of sanctions for similar types of misconduct. - 13.
+- Prior to making its recommendation, Council took into consideration the following precedent cases.
+While Council is not bound by precedent and each matter is decided on its own facts and merits, Council found that these decisions were instructive in terms of providing a range of sanctions for similar types of misconduct. - 12.
 Maria Rhodora Banada Thomas (July 2018): involved a life agent whose errors and omissions coverage had lapsed.
-The licensee advised council that the lapse was inadvertent and that she had not conducted insurance business during the lapse period.
-Despite finding the breach of Council Rule 7(11) was unintentional, Council imposed a \$1,000 fine. - 14.
+The licensee advised Council that the lapse was inadvertent and that she had not conducted insurance business during the lapse period.
+Despite finding the breach of Council Rule 7(11) was unintentional, Council imposed a \$1,000 fine. - 13.
 Levita Bueno Velasco (November 2023): involved a licensee who failed to complete continuing education credits for the 2018/2019, 2019/2020 and 2020/2021 licence periods.
-The licensee attempted to complete the outstanding continuing education credits, but at the time of the investigation had only completed 20 of the 45 outstanding credits.
+Although the licensee attempted to complete the outstanding continuing education credits, at the time of the investigation she had only completed 20 of the 45 outstanding credits.
 Council determined that it was appropriate to fine the licensee \$1,000 for each licence period in which she did not meet the continuing education requirements.
-The licensee was fined \$3,000, required to take the Council Rules Course and assessed investigation costs. - 15.
-Xiao Yan (Ceila) Xu (May 2024): involved a licensee who failed to complete continuing education credits for the 2019/2020 and 2020/2021 licence periods.
-The licensee completed all outstanding continuing education credits and showed remorse for her failure to complete the credits.
-Given the licensee's efforts to complete all outstanding continuing education credits and her self-correction, Council ordered that the licensee be assessed a fine of \$500 for each licence period in which she did not meet the continuing education requirements.
+The licensee was fined \$3,000, required to take the Council Rules Course and assessed investigation costs.

-Intended Decision Maralu Vega de Torres COM-2023-00816 / LIC-2021-0025842-R01 April 8, 2025 Page 3 of 5
+Intended Decision Jubert Fernandez COM-2023-01056 / LIC-2017-0005153-R01 May 22, 2025 Page 3 of 5